tangowhisky37/CoderDojoDocklands/index.md

 You can read more about the CoderDojo movement at [CoderDojo.com](https://coderdojo.com/about/).

 To attend the sessions please see the "Howto Book A Seat" section below.
 Our sessions are wait-listed and parents are required to request an enrollment using the "Register Interest" form link provided.
 Only once your enrollment is confirmed are you able to book a ticket through Eventbrite (ticket booking and administration).
 Enrollments are confirmed at the start of the term and is offered on first come first served basis.
-Drop us a note at docklandsdojo@hack2.live if you have any questions.
+Drop us a note at docklandscoderdojo@gmail.com if you have any questions.

 ## When Do We Meet

 CoderDojo Docklands meets on twice a month at the Docklands Library (Library at the Dock, Docklands, Melbourne).
-Schedule for our classes are in the process of being confirmed.

-Watch this space.
+Classes are held between 1400 - 1600 Hrs AEST on Sundays (every alternate week).

 CoderDojo Docklands runs during the school term only.
+Please drop us an email at docklandscoderdojo@gmail.com if you have any questions.
+We'll do our best to respond.

 Please see the "HowTo Book A Seat" section below to register.
 We have a waiting list and will get in touch when a seat opens up.

 ## What Are The Making / Creating Tracks On Offer